 Each October, Middle School students host a Leadership Summit, which includes the student presentations and round table discussions with local leaders, parents, and peers.
 All Saints also has social and educational activities throughout the month of October for the Middle School students, their families, and the greater community.

 In preparation for the Leadership Summit, students in the Fifth Grade compose letters to their leaders and then select classmates to read these letters at the Leadership Summit.
-The Sixth Grade works together to research and write a speech on selected topic, which is the then read at the Leadership Summit.
-The Seventh Grade leads the community in a service project and creates a public service announcement to increase awareness about the selected topic.
-The Eighth Grade creates a digital presentation linking all of their voices in a cohesive statement about the selected topic.
+The Sixth Grade works together to create a public service announcement related to the topic to spread awareness.
+The Seventh Grade leads the community in advertising the event and is responsible for ensuring that all key stakeholders are invited to the summit.
+The Eighth Grade expands on the action research skills they learned in the Fourth Grade and produces a speech presented by a representative from the class.

 Past topics for the Leadership Summit have included environmental issues, homelessnes, and the importance of healthy activities for Middle School students.